Hubs-Foundation/turkey-portal/client/README.md

 npm run dev
 ```

 Make sure database server is running.
-See Read me in root project.
+See 'README' in root project.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.